philrussel21/t3a1/README.md

 }
 ```

-For as long as i is less than 5, run the code inside the code block.
-After every time the code is run, add 1 to the value of i.
+For as long as `i` is less than 5, run the code inside the code block.
+After every time the code is run, add 1 to the value of `i`.

 ##### [Source](https://coderacademy.instructure.com/courses/308/pages/control-structures?module_item_id=15879)